DemirTonchev/yeabm25/README.md

 # yeabm25
 Yet Another BM25 algorithm implementation with helpful implementation of:
 1. functionallity to update the index with .update() method.
+In fack you can use just update.
 2. per document vector.

 ```python